siraben/monadic-parsing/README.md

 - Chapter 8 of the book _Programming in Haskell_ by Graham Hutton.
 - [The blog post by Oleg that inspired it all](http://okmij.org/ftp/Scheme/monad-in-Scheme.html)

-Most of the functions were just re-written in Scheme, so operations like `>>=` and `<:>` which are infixed in Haskell have been converted to prefix notation.
+Most of the functions were re-written in Scheme, so functions like `>>=` and `<:>` which are normally infixed in Haskell must be applied prefix-style in Scheme.

 There were differences in the naming of functions in these resources (e.g. `return` `(a -> M a)` is called `unit` in Wadler's paper).
 I